Chien-pinWang/Buoy/README.md

 ## Installation

-- <code>git clone</code> this project to your local file directory
+- `git clone` this project to your local file directory
-- Run <code>composer install</code> to get required components from Packagist.
+- Run `composer install` to get required components from Packagist.

 ## Usage

-- At project folder root, run <code>php index.php</code> to report the buoys at northern Taiwan.
+- At project folder root, run `php index.php` to report the buoys at northern Taiwan.
-- An optional command line argument <code>php index.php S</code> reports the buoys at southern Taiwan.
+- An optional command line argument `php index.php S` reports the buoys at southern Taiwan.
 - Buoy data of the last 3 hours are printed, along with the stats (average, max, min, and trend) of the last 8-hour data (wave height, sea temperature, and air temperature) are printed to stdout.

+## To-do's

+- Add documentations to the source code.
+- Add [league/climate](https://packagist.org/packages/league/climate) package to enhance input and output formats.

 ## Contributing